sinarollin/Inclusiveness-in-Sarcasm-Detection/README.md

 ### Methods 📚

 #### Audio Extraction
-This step was done in the file `[...]`.
+This step was done in the file `audio_data_preparation_1.ipynb`, `audio_data_preparation_2.ipynb`.
 The audio was extracted from the videos provided in the original dataset and  was then transformed to a waveform format in order to produce embeddings for the model input.

 #### Text Data Augmentation
 This step was done in the file `text-data-preparation.ipynb`.
 The data augmentation for the text utterances was performed using synonym replacement.
 Synonyms for verbs, adjectives or pronouns were extracted from WordNet based on a similarity of $> 0.6$.

 #### Audio Data Augmentation
-This step was done in the file `[...]`.
+This step was done in the file `audio_model_training.ipynb`.
 The data augmentation for the audio samples was performed in two different ways: by lowering the pitch of chosen samples and by introducing a certain level of noise to the audio waveforms.

 #### Text Model
 This step was done in the file `text-model-training.ipynb`.
 For the text sarcasm detection we used a tinyBERT model.
 Three models were trained this way: one female data only, one on male data only and one on mixed data.